Skip to content

 Using StoryblokComponent, iterate through the body field and render the blocks in it.

-Stories might contain a body or a similar blocks field which consists of an array with several blocks of custom types (e.g., Feature, Teaser, Grid) in it.
+Stories might contain a body or a similar blocks field which consists of an array with several blocks of custom types (for example, Feature, Teaser, Grid) in it.

 Create the code for these components as follows.